zwave-js/zwave-js-ui/docs/homeassistant/accessing-lovelace.md

 Alternatively, you can add a new tab to a pre-existing dashboard by inserting the above yaml into the pre-existing dashboard's raw configuration.

 > [!NOTE]
-> If you access Home Assistant via https, you must also configure ZWavejs2Mqtt to use https by setting the `HTTPS` [environment variable](guide/env-vars.md).
+> If you access Home Assistant via https, you must also configure Z-Wave JS UI to use https by setting the `HTTPS` [environment variable](guide/env-vars.md).